mainmatter/reStations/README.md

 localhost:3000/places
 ```

-Will return St Pancras, Liverpool Street and Blackfriars stations:
+This will return St Pancras, Liverpool Street and Blackfriars stations:

 ```json
 {